elastisys/compliantkubernetes/docs/compliantkubernetes/operator-manual/provider-audit.md

     1. Do you offer IPv6 support?
 By default?
     1. Do you offer DNS as a Service?
 Which API?

+1. Network security:
+    1. Do you allow NTP (UDP port 123) for clock synchronization to the Internet?
+        1. If not, do you have a private NTP server?
+    1. Do you allow ACME (TCP port 80) for automated certificate provisioning via [LetsEncrypt](https://letsencrypt.org/)?
+        1. If not, how will you provision certificates?

 ## Organizational capabilities

 1. What regulations are your existing customers subject to? (e.g., GDPR, public sector regulations, some ISO 27001 profile)